 The internship program may also include getting familiar with vaccine set ups and preparing subcutaneous IV fluid bags and the IV lines.
 End of life stages require critical-care management: force feeding, IV-line subcutaneous fluid therapy is all part of assisting an animal as they age or an animal that is sick.

 Some other volunteer opportunities offered may include admin duties because many veterinarian offices hire staff that can work both in the front office and be skilled to work with the animals in the back and this adds to your resume of skills.

-The internship program is supported by doors and all pre-vet interns help with handwritten thank you notes expressing gratitude, what they learned or about a specific cat’s treatment.
+The internship program is supported by donors and all pre-vet interns help with handwritten thank you notes expressing gratitude for the program and what they learned or about a specific cat’s treatment.

 Volunteers arrive wearing a mask and bring shoes that are worn only at the sanctuary, or the bottoms cleaned.
 A 20-minute snack or meal break is given and weekly homework assignments are relative to diseases, bacteria’s, protozoa’s that cause veterinary issues and the medications used or research topics assigned.

-*While masks are worn interns are not able to social distance when learning to administer medications, restraining animals for one another, or when cleaning cages because of the close proximity necessary to support one another’s learning and need for help.
+*We suggest double masking because when learning to handle animals and learning how to give medications we are unable to social distance; administering medications, restraining animals for one another, close proximity necessary to support one another’s learning and need for help.